 If you can, record a video of your test print so we have as much information as possible if you still have questions or concerns.

-If you run into trouble while working through these steps, or if you have any questions for our team, please contact our team and we'll be happy to help!
+If you run into trouble, or if you have any questions for our team, please contact our team with as much detail as possible and we'll be happy to help!